commercetools/commercetools-postman-collection/README.md

 * No coding is required, its ready to be used as soon as you have a trial project with commercetools as minimum requirement.
 * Easier to explore all the API endpoints, and helps you get a holistic view of how platform and other services works.

-[Get Started here](GettingStarted.md) with commercetools postman collection.
+[Get Started here](GettingStarted.md) with commercetools Postman collection.

 ## Disclaimer